Lightstreamer/Lightstreamer-example-MPNStockList-client-android/README.md

 ## Install

-If you want to install a version of this demo pointing to your local Lightstreamer Server and running into an [Adroid Virtual Device](http://developer.android.com/tools/devices/emulator.html), follow these steps:
+If you want to install a version of this demo pointing to your local Lightstreamer Server and running into an [Android Virtual Device](http://developer.android.com/tools/devices/emulator.html), follow these steps:

 * Note that, as prerequisite, the [Lightstreamer - Stock- List Demo - Java Adapter](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please check out that project and follow the installation